15th Infantry Division (Thailand): South Thailand insurgency (2001–ongoing)

 The 15th Infantry Division is being established as a permanent force to handle security problems in the Deep South.
 The division is based in Pattani and is expected to have a combined force of around 10,000.
 The establishment of this new division, approved by the government in 2005, has yet to be completed.
 As of this writing, some 7,000 troops deployed in the Deep South are affiliated to this division."

+In 2005, General Prawit Wongsuwon, then commanders-in-chief of the Royal Thai Army, recognized the importance of military intelligence operations in counterinsurgency operations following the South Thailand insurgency.
+Therefore, an attempt was made to propose the idea of establishing a military intelligence unit for the 15th Infantry Division to the Minister of Defense to present this idea to the Cabinet to establish a military intelligence unit for the 15th Infantry Division.

+Later in 2008, The 15th Infantry Division was authorized to establish its own battalion-level military intelligence unit under Army Order 95/50, officially named the 15th Military Intelligence Battalion, based at Fort Somdej Phra Suriyothai, Nong Chik district, Pattani province.